sdkbox-doc/en/src/iap/readme.md

 #In-App Purchase

 ##Integration
 Open a terminal and use the following command to install the SDKBOX IAP plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import iap
 ```